 Biodiversity Arts Outdoor School

-Biodiversity Arts Outdoor School hosts full-day and overnight outdoor school programs from April through October.
-Due to pending COVID-induced restrictions on school activities in Fall of 2020, our program is preparing to meet your students wherever we can.
+Biodiversity Arts Outdoor School hosts full-day and overnight outdoor school programs throughout the entire school year, September through May.
+Due to pending COVID-induced restrictions on school activities, our program is preparing to meet your students wherever we can.
 We will use all CDC-recommended social distancing protocols to ensure the safety of the students and staff.

 The main goal of Biodiversity Arts Outdoor School is that each student will blossom with learning and growth.
 All visits begin with various exciting games in which students and staff together create a fun atmosphere of deep learning.
-After introductions, everyone gets right into various exciting outdoor studies led by experienced environmental educators.
-The students are then led by professional artists to respond to their field studies with artistic expression.
-Each day is balanced between intense outdoor learning, nutritious meals and art and recreational activities.
+After introductions, everyone gets right into various exciting outdoor activities.
+Each day includes intense learning which integrates art and ecology, as well as recreational activities.

 At Biodiversity Arts Outdoor School you will find:

-Natural classrooms–At Biodiversity Arts Outdoor School’s operational sites, we have access to various natural settings, including meadows, creeks and forested areas.
-Choices of operational sites include: Camp Latgawa, the Cascade Siskiyou National Monument, The Oregon Extension, and Klamath Outdoor Science School.
-Furthermore, if you prefer we come to your school site, utilizing its outdoor natural settings or nearby parks, we are happy to adjust our lesson plans so that students still receive classic outdoor school experiential learning of important scientific knowledge, and at our program that learning will be enhanced by expert artistic instruction with ample space for students to express their scientific understandings through art.
+Natural classrooms–At Biodiversity Arts Outdoor School’s overnight operational site of Camp Latgawa, we have access to various natural settings, including meadows, creeks and forested areas.
+If you prefer we come to your school site, utilizing its outdoor natural settings or nearby parks, we are happy to adjust our activities so that students still receive classic outdoor school experiential learning of important scientific knowledge.
+At our program that learning will be enhanced by expert artistic instruction with ample space for students to express their scientific understandings through art.

 Teaching Staff–Our on-site instructors are experienced environmental educators, field biologists, and artists who all have a passion for integrating science and art and as they base their lesson plans on the natural landscape.